core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

   * `/.well-known/brski/rv`
   * `/.well-known/brski/vs`

-For all those,
-later occurrences of Uri-Path-Abbrev are interpreted as additional Uri-Path values.
-While there are currently no resources under the CoRE and RD resource, this behavior is useful in BRSKI and EST.

 Note that the `core` and `rd` paths are commonly used with Uri-Query options.

 # Implementation Status